Table of Contents

 - Good for small lists or quick scripts.

-Method 2: Using Min-Heap of Size N (Optimized for large arrays)
+Method 2: Using Min-Heap of Size N (Optimised for large arrays)

 import heapq